Formula E Rules

 Practice

-Each event has two practice sessions, the first of which being 45 minutes in length, swiftly followed by another that is 30 minutes long.
-However, this is reduced to one 45 minute session on the second day of a double-header.
+Each event has two practice sessions, both of which being 40 minutes in length.
+However, this is reduced to one 40-minute session on the second day of a double-header.
 Practice is the first chance drivers get to test themselves under timed conditions, getting a general feel for the track.

 It also presents them with a great opportunity to adapt the car set up, and to get it exactly where they want it before the crucial qualifying sessions.
 As the name indicates, practice is mere practice, and the result doesn't contribute to the final result.

 Just as it does in Formula 1, qualifying determines the order that drivers will start the race in, with the fastest driver lining-up in first place and the slowest at the back.
-It's duration is one hour, and sees drivers divided into four groups of up to six cars, the allotment of which is determined by championship position.
+It's duration is one hour, and sees drivers divided into two groups of up to 10 cars, the allotment of which is determined by championship position.

 E-Prix

 Races begin with a standing start from assigned grid positions with drivers only allowed to start racing once the lights go green.
-The race lasts for a total of 45 minutes, although once the 45 minutes are up, there is still one lap to go as soon as the leader crosses the start/finish line.
+The race typically lasts for 45 minutes, although safety cars and red flags can see races reach an hour.

-One novelty feature of the race - introduced in 2018 - is ATTACKMODE, which lets every driver pick up an extra hit of power at their own risk.
-In order to activate the mode, drivers need to arm their car, veering off the racing line, through the activation Zone.
-The reward for taking the slower line through the corner is an extra 35 kW of power.
+One novelty feature of the race - introduced in 2018 - is ATTACK MODE, which lets every driver pick up an extra hit of power at their own risk.
+In order to activate the mode, drivers need to arm their car, veering off the racing line, through the activation zone.
+The reward for taking the slower line through the corner is an extra 50 kW of power.
 Drivers will then posses that added speed for a few extra laps.

 Tyres and allocation

-Formula E cars use bespoke 18-inch treaded all-weather tyres - supplied by Michelin.
+Formula E cars use bespoke 18-inch treaded all-weather tyres - supplied by Hankook.
 Drivers can't use more than four new rear and four new front tyres for each event.

 Charging times